-Students are responsible for finding their own internship, they are advised to look for Internship offers on the Career Center by JobTeaser Platform, LinkedIn or through their network.
-Throughout the recruitment process, the Careers @Nova SBE team can support you (CV & Cover Letter review, prepare for interview, etc).
-Book an appointment here.
-Bear in mind they will not find you an internship or provide support for your DRI process.
+Students are responsible for their own internship, they are advised to look for Internship offers on the Career Center by JobTeaser Platform or through their network.
+Students may also ask for help to the Careers @ Nova SBE, if needed.

 In case students wish to propose a DRI, not pre-arranged by the School, it is required to: